RASHES & RASH TREATMENT

 - Heat Rash – When the sweat ducts get clogged during hot temperatures or humid weather, the skin can erupt into tiny clusters that resemble pimples or small blisters.
 This is known as a heat rash.
 The best treatment for this is to move to a cooler area, particularly indoors, and apply hydrocortisone cream.

-If you cannot find relief from your rash, you should visit one of our five Midwest Express urgent care locations.
+If you cannot find relief from your rash, you should visit one of our six Midwest Express urgent care locations.

 We are conveniently located in Blue Island, IL.; Willowbrook, IL.; Bourbonnais, IL.*; Schererville, IN.; Munster, IN; & Hammond, IN.
 Each of our walk-in clinics are open seven days a week from 9 a.m. to 9 p.m.; no appointment is necessary.

 *Our Bourbonnais, IL location is open Mon – Fri from 9am – 5pm.

 *Bourbonnais, IL Open